-The Knowledge Management system is structured around a set of data, information, knowledge, decisions, and the relationships between them.
+The ITSM Knowledge Management is structured around a set of data, information, knowledge, decisions, and the relationships between them.

 Information answers all questions about the structure that surrounds and contextualizes the data.
 Knowledge is an even more complex level, defined as a set of experiences, values, and insights that provide an environment and context for evaluating and incorporating new information.
 In organizations, it often turns into standard procedures, norms, processes, etc.

 Finally, based on the elements mentioned so far, you can leverage them to make informed decisions.

 Objectives of the KMS about the IT Service sector